Back2You Rewards for smart-metered wastewater and bio-wastes

 WasteWater and Biowastes are valuable resources that are constantly renewed and can be smart-metered and transformed in bio-refineries.

-Our Back2You Rewards give the following advantages:
+Our Back2You Rewards offer the following advantages:

-UNEP/UN Habitat wastewater definition
+UNEP/UN Habitat wastewater definition:

 - greywater (kitchen and bathing wastewater),

-- stormwater and other urban run-off; agricultural, horticultural
+- stormwater and other urban run-off;

-- aquaculture effluent.
+- agricultural, horticultural and aquaculture effluent.